rinusser/chASM/INSTALL.md

     The C module was compiled and loaded successfully.

+The same can be achieved by running the tests (e.g. `make test TESTS=ext/chasm`), somewhere in the middle it should say:

+    Running selected tests.
+    PASS Check for chASM presence [ext/chasm/tests/01_availability.phpt]
+    PASS Check if C bootstrap stage works, if it's loaded [ext/chasm/tests/10_c_bootstrap.phpt]

+Other tests should be skipped at this point.

 ### Hooking the Assembly Module

 Once the C module works you'll need to prepare the linking environment: